01 of 09

 How to Plant a Strawberry Pot

 Strawberry pots make wonderful container gardens.
-You can either grow an entire crop of one plant, say strawberries for instance, or you can plant a mini-garden.
+You can grow an entire crop of one plant, say strawberries, or you can plant a mini-garden.
 Hens and Chicks are a popular choice for strawberry pots, because they don't require a lot of water and many can survive the winter in containers.

 The following step-by-step will demonstrate how to plant an herb garden strawberry pot, but the basic procedure can be used no matter what you're planting.